 - Gabriel Cosmetics

 These are just a few of the gluten free makeup brands out there.
 Don’t forget to double check the ingredient list!
+You can find a more comprehensive list here!

 Can you wear powder foundation with cream highlighter?